blainne/blainne.github.io/_posts/2017-05-30-fsharp-unzip-function.md

 What I'd like discuss today is a function that does the opposite: deconstructing an collection into two based on some arbitrary selectors.
 <!--more-->

-To give some better example, we want a function that can take a list like this
+To give some better example, we want a function that can take a collection like this

 ~~~~ fsharp
 [